In this article:

 The thyroid gland produces hormones that impact every cell in the human body.
 When your thyroid hormones are low, virtually every system in the body is impacted, including your bones, muscles, and joints.
 People with untreated hypothyroidism can suffer from joint pain that may interfere with their ability to work, exercise, and function in their daily life.
 Even with medical treatment, joint pain can still be a problem for some hypothyroid patients.

-Hypothyroidism is a condition where the thyroid gland does not produce enough thyroid hormone.
+Hypothyroidism is a thyroid condition where the thyroid gland does not produce enough thyroid hormone.
 The thyroid is a small butterfly-shaped organ at the nape of your neck.
-Although small, this organ plays a significant role in regulating cellular metabolism and energy production.
+Although small, this endocrine gland plays a significant role in regulating cellular metabolism and energy production.
 Thyroid hormones even help manage your blood pressure, heart rate, and body temperature.

 The most common cause of hypothyroidism in the United States is Hashimoto's thyroiditis—an autoimmune condition where your immune system mistakenly attacks your thyroid cells.
 Over time, chronic inflammation of the thyroid makes cells unable to produce sufficient quantities of thyroid hormones.
 Every bodily system is affected when thyroid hormone levels are low.